Are you thinking of investing your money in investment funds? This moneyland.ch guide tells you what to pay attention to.

 Investment funds make it easy to invest in a diversified array of different assets and asset classes, and are particularly interesting if you have relatively little capital and/or investment know-how.
 A stock fund, for example, may be made up of dozens or even hundreds of different stocks.
 You would, in many cases, have to invest thousands of francs in order to create the same portfolio by buying individual stocks yourself.
 But fund shares often cost much less than that, letting you invest in many different stocks even if you only have a smaller amount of money to invest.

 If you have pillar 3a retirement savings which you want to invest instead of keeping them in a retirement savings account, the you will hardly have any alternative but to use investment funds.
-The reason is that you are not free to invest pillar 3a savings as you choose, but have to use retirement funds.
+The reason is that, with most providers, you are not free to invest pillar 3a savings as you choose, but have to use retirement funds.
 You can find an interactive retirement fund comparison on moneyland.ch.
 Retirement asset management services let you invest your pillar 3a savings in a portfolio made up of many different investment funds and other investment vehicles.

 Which kinds of funds are there?